-The Guidebook provides for a Tier 1 methodology using the "total annual amount of nitrogen in the feedstock entering the biogas plants".
-Unfortunately this AD (total annual amount of nitrogen in the feedstock) is not available in Finland.
-To obtain this data there is need to establish a project which could be possible earliest in 2022-2025.
-After studying the impact of the emissions, we have a strong understanding that emissions would be very low, far below the threshold of significance.
+The Guidebook provides a Tier 1 methodology using the "total annual amount of nitrogen in the feedstock entering the biogas plants".
+Unfortunately, this AD, total annual amount of nitrogen in the feedstock, is not available in Finland.
+To obtain this data there is a project ongoing in 2021 to provide the data into the 2022 submission, as response to the TERT 2019/2020 recommendations.
+After a preliminary study of the magnitude of the emissions, we have a strong understanding that emissions would be very low, far below the threshold of significance.